Bodo Otto: Personal life and demise

-Some of his medical training he received at the University of Göttingen.
-Bodo used Trinity Lutheran Church in Reading as a hospital to treat wounded soldiers from the Battle of Brandywine.

-Otto died in 1787 and was buried in Reading, Pennsylvania at the Trinity Lutheran Church (where he was a member) Cemetery.
+Otto died in 1787 and was buried in Reading, Pennsylvania, at the Trinity Lutheran Church (where he was a member) Cemetery.
 Many of his surgical instruments as well as a portrait of him and his wife are in the collection of the Historical Society of Berks County in Reading.

-A great grandson, William Todd Otto, a Judge from Indiana, served in Abraham Lincoln's administration as Assistant Secretary of the Interior.
-According to The New York Times, Judge Otto was one of twelve men permitted at Mr. Lincoln's bedside when he died.
+A great-grandson, Judge William Tod Otto who moved from Philadelphia to settle in Indiana, served in US President Abraham Lincoln's administration as Assistant Secretary of the Interior.
+According to The New York Times, Judge Otto was one of twelve men permitted at Lincoln's bedside when he died.